The Anglo-Chinese Flotilla of 1862-63

 Horatio Nelson Lay, source: Ministry of Finance, R.O.C.
 Available under a Creative Commons License

 To understand this strange affair it is necessary to take a look at the life of the prime mover.
 Horatio Nelson Lay (born 1832) is little mentioned in the history books and yet it was Lay who set up the Imperial Customs Union in China and it was he who is mostly responsible for the flotilla debacle.
 He represents the British attitude in the second phase of Anglo- Chinese relations that had moved from mutual incomprehension in the early 19th century to open hostility and distrust.
 He was a son of George Tradescant Lay, a missionary to China, who died in Xiamen in 1845.
 His impoverished mother then desperately sought a position for her young son in the Chinese diplomatic service.
 He was named 'Horatio Nelson' because his mother was a niece of the great Admiral .
 He arrived at Hong Kong in 1847 and learned Chinese from the noted missionary Dr. Gützlaff.
 He was one of the very first Britons to speak and read Chinese fluently; indeed his fluency in Mandarin and Cantonese was such that many could not believe he was not Chinese.
 He then started work at the British embassy as an interpreter.
-In 1854, aged just 22, he was appointed acting vice-consul for Shanghai and was dubbed the ‘Boy Consul’.
+In 1854, aged just 22, he was appointed acting vice-consul for Shanghai and this precociousness led him to be nicknamed the ‘Boy Consul’.

 In 1842 a Customs Union had been imposed as a condition of the treaties at the end of the first Opium War.
 By impressing Chinese officials with his language skills Lay was chosen by the Chinese to head the new Customs Union ‘to prevent corruption’ rather than the candidate put forward by the British.
-It was felt that a foreigner was better placed to arbitrate on indemnity disputes.
+It was felt that a foreigner was better placed to arbitrate on indemnity disputes between different foreign nations.
 Initial reports from his Chinese masters were favorable ‘H.N.
 Lay is the most crafty of barbarians,… we must continue to hold him responsible for all barbarians.’
 He began the work at the burgeoning British run port of Shanghai.
 He succeeding in bringing far more money into the depleted imperial coffers than the Chinese themselves had been able to acquire - the revenue doubled in thirty years: 1845 5,526,435 Hong Kong taels of silver; 1865 8,297,000 and 1875 11,970,000.
 However, power went to his head, he was isolated without a wife or family and the precocious ‘Boy consul’ changed to ‘Junior autocrat’.
-In his defense it can be said that a strong, resolute hand was needed because China (with British direction) was setting up new institutions.
+In his defense it can be said that a strong, resolute hand was needed because China (with British direction) was setting up brand new institutions.

 paddle steamer, boat, ship